apollographql/apollo/docs/source/tutorial/data-source.md

 Our `LaunchAPI` data source needs methods that enable it to fetch the data that incoming queries will request.

+*Remember, we are creating a class here.
+Be sure to add these methods to the `LaunchAPI` class, pasting them before the closing curly brace.*

 #### The `getAllLaunches` method

 According to our schema, we'll need a method to get a list of all SpaceX launches.
 Let's add a `getAllLaunches` method to our `LaunchAPI` class: